neoxush/vmess/README.md

+# V2Ray Free
-# Use it at your own risk
+Get all from the Internet, use it at your own risk.